pmkees/build-FreeFileSync-on-64bit-RaspberryPiOS/README.md

 On line 247:
 ```
 change: #error why is wxWidgets uncaught exception handling enabled!?
-to:     #warning why is wxWidgets uncaught exceptions handling enabled!?
+to:     #warning why is wxWidgets uncaught exception handling enabled!?
 ```

 This will allow compilation and execution - but any logfiles collected for troubleshooting may not be useful.